Jaime Hurtado

-Jaime Ricaurte Hurtado González (7 February 1937 – 17 February 1999) was an Ecuadorian politician of African descent aligned with the Democratic People's Movement (MPD), a deputy in the Ecuadorian parliament, and at the time of his death was standing for election to the Ecuadorian presidency.
+Jaime Ricaurte Hurtado González (7 February 1937 – 17 February 1999) was an Ecuadorian politician of African descent.
+He was aligned with the Democratic People's Movement (MPD), a deputy in the Ecuadorian parliament in 1979 until his assassination in 1999.

 Biography

 Childhood

 Born in the abandoned parish of Malimpia in Quinindé, a canton of Esmeraldas, one of the many forgotten areas of the country.
 It was a February 7, 1937, his parents were Esteban Hurtado and Pastora Gonzalez, who were illiterate.

 His life was made in the country.
 There he lived and worked his first years.
 In the midst of the agricultural labors he performed with his parents and siblings, he wove his dreams and hopes.
 It was also dedicated to the cultivation of banana, cane and coconut.
 At the age of 10, he began his studies in the city of Esmeraldas at the "21 de Septiembre" School after having dedicated himself to helping his parents. although at school he continued to do so, dedicating himself thus when he finished the school day to clean the shoes and later to help his parents in the small bar that they administered until dawn.